 Megan Grew Pimentel is an experienced civil litigation trial attorney, having successfully defended clients in Massachusetts Courts.
 Megan focuses her practice on the representation of healthcare professionals and institutions in medical malpractice actions and before the various Boards of Registration that govern these professionals.
 Her practice also includes the defense of individuals and businesses in civil actions involving product liability and other personal injury matters.

 Awards & Recognition

-- In 2018, Megan was selected, based on a vote of licensed attorneys in Massachusetts and a review by an independent blue ribbon panel, as a "Super Lawyer," as published annually in Boston Magazine and New England Super Lawyers.
+- In 2018 and 2019, Megan was selected, based on a vote of licensed attorneys in Massachusetts and a review by an independent blue ribbon panel, as a "Super Lawyer," as published annually in Boston Magazine and New England Super Lawyers.
 Previously, in 2009, 2010, 2011, 2015. and 2016, Megan was selected as a "Rising Star."

 - The Joint UNEP/OCHA Environmental Unit: A Global Environmental Response Team", 25 Suffolk Transnational Law Journal, Summer, 2002

 In addition, Megan has authored the following articles for the Massachusetts Medical Society’s Legal Access Plan Newsletter, The Legal Advisor:

 - The Online Prescription Monitoring Program: A New Tool in the Fight Against Prescription Drug Abuse.
 July 2015

 - Liability for Attending Physicians and Resident.
 March 2014

 - Not All Publicity Is Good Publicity.
 July 2013

 - Disclosure and Apology: When Words Can Be Used As Weapons.
 October 2012